- Giving Options

 - You may distribute any amount up to $100,000 in a calendar year to charity, as long it is completed by December 31 of the year in which you intend to make the charitable distribution.

-- Your IRA administrator must make the distribution directly to the charity, or you may write a check payable to the charity from your IRA checkbook.
+- Your IRA administrator must make the distribution directly to the charity, or you may write a check payable to the charity from your IRA checkbook (special rules apply when a check is written from an IRA checkbook, please contact the Stanford Office of Planned Giving for more information).
 For a sample letter of instruction to your IRA administrator requesting a distribution to Stanford, click here.

-- If you make a gift to Stanford from your IRA, please include written instructions on how you would like to designate your gift by making a note on your IRA check.
-You can also call 866.543.0243 or email firstname.lastname@example.org with your gift designation.
+- If you make a gift to Stanford from your IRA, please include written instructions on how you would like to designate your gift.
+You can also call 866.543.0243 or email email@example.com with your gift designation.

 Certain restrictions and requirements* must be followed when making this type of gift.
 If you have questions, please call the Office of Planned Giving at Stanford at 650.725.4358 or 800.227.8977, ext.
 54358, or email firstname.lastname@example.org.
 Before proceeding, you should also consult with your tax advisor to discuss your particular situation including any impact of your state’s tax laws.